 To arrange a tour, contact Carol Stepanchuk, Outreach Director, at email@example.com or by phone at 734.936.3961

-Tours of most residence halls are available Mon-Fri during the U-M Spring/Summer sessions.
-Tours are provided to admitted students and family members as part of the Campus Day program from late Jan-April, as well as to students participating in the Summer Orientation Program.
+Tours of most residence halls are available Monday through Friday during the U-M Spring & Summer sessions.
+Tours are provided to admitted students and family members as part of the Campus Day program in March & April, as well as to students participating in the Summer Orientation Program.
 Virtual Tours are always available on the Housing Website.

 Living Arts is an interdisciplinary living learning community located in Bursley Hall and comprises students from the School of Music, Theatre & Dance, School of Art & Design, College of Engineering, and Taubman College of Architecture & Urban Planning.
 The focus of this community is exploring the creative process and how it is approached from a variety of disciplines.
 Prospective students and families are welcome to schedule a tour of the Living Arts Studio in Bursley Hall.